Kernix13/csharp-system-io-classes/tables.md

 I also added a "ALSO USED" list for othings used in the exercises/examples.

+NOTE: `-- Term` means "Term" is a method or property for the item above it.

 ## 1. Work with files and directories in a .NET app

 ### Path class